Skip to main content

 There are several tips to help make holiday shopping with children a little easier, said Debbie Richardson, Oklahoma State University Cooperative Extension Service parenting assistant specialist.

 “Try not to shop when you have had a bad day or at the end of a tiring day when your patience is already strained,” Richardson said.
-“Also make sure the children are rested and not hungry.”
+“Also, make sure the children are rested and not hungry.”

-It is important to talk with your child before shopping.
+It is essential to talk with your child before shopping.
 Let your child know it is a special outing to go shopping with you.
 Your child can go along and have fun as long as she understands the shopping rules.
 You can even discuss what the child suggests as consequences if she misbehaves.

 Everyone should wear comfortable shoes and clothes while shopping.